 When searching for the perfect workout backpack, you’ll want to consider durability and lifespan.
 You want your gym bag to last several years, even after many washes.
 Look for materials that are easy to clean, especially if you know you’ll keep dirty clothes in there.

 Read the label for washing instructions, as some backpacks should only be cleaned by hand while others can go into the washing machine and then air dried.
 Nylon and canvas can typically be thrown in the washing machine while backpacks with leather or leather trim should be washed by hand.

 Washing by hand may entail getting an old toothbrush or wet hand towel and wiping down the bag with gentle soap or detergent.

-To extend the time between washes, consider a deodorising agent for your backpack or your gym shoes, or throw a few dryer sheets into your bag.
+To extend the time between washes, consider a deodorizing agent for your backpack or your gym shoes or throw a few dryer sheets into your bag.